 A format to be applied to the second input.

 A separator to use between the two formatted values.
-Default is an empty string (""), meaning there is no separator.
+Default is a single blank space (" ").

 The desired character width of the formatted vector.
 Default value is NULL, meaning the vector will be variable width.